 Short break services for disabled children

-Disabled children and young people want to enjoy doing a range of activities with their friends and families.
+Disabled children and young people want to enjoy a range of activities with their friends and families.

-We will discuss with you the type of short break that will best meet your child's needs and agree how it will be provided - this is called an assessment.
+We'll discuss with you the type of short break that will best meet your child's needs and agree how it will be provided - this is called an assessment.

 Aiming High short breaks